MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 Bed Compensation or "--- Bed Leveling" allows the machine —with a bed probe or user assistance— to take accurate measurements of the "bed height" at various points in the XY plane.
 With this data the machine can then adjust movement to align better to the tilt or "height" variances in the bed.
 (I'm scare-quoting "height" here because variances may come from other than the bed.)

 For more details on these features, see [`G29` for MBL](/docs/gcode/G029-mbl.html) and [`G29` for ABL](/docs/gcode/G029-abl.html).

+**We recommend** that you try and get your printer the best it can be before using bedlevel, after all bedlevel only compensates for "bad" hardware, it does not correct it.

 ### Debug Leveling
 ```cpp